britth/GameChanger/README.md

 ##Instructions

 While still in beta form, a GameChanger demo is live, allowing you to explore text and graph based updates about the 2014 NCAA Men's Tournament.
-Follow the instructions below to begin using our most stable code!
+Follow the instructions below to begin using our latest code!

 + Ensure that the following are installed on your system: